Experience a Treasure in California’s Central Valley Wine Country

 Eco-Friendly from 19th to 21st Century

 As soon as an advance in technology became available, Dr. Locke incorporated it into his 19th century home and medical practice.
+He had natural gas piped in and connected the home to the electrical grid.
 In addition, he operated his businesses with a sense of stewardship for the land and its resources.

 Exploring and Enjoying the Inn at Locke House

-In each guestroom is a binder telling the story of the Lockes moving to California, building the house and barn, and establishing the village of Lockeford.
-As most of the furnishings in the house are Locke family pieces, guests have the sense of how the pioneers, as well as Dr. Locke’s descendants, lived in the house.
-Guests can explore the books, photographs, artifacts, and art of the more than one-hundred fifty years the house has welcomed visitors.
+Each guestroom has a binder telling the story of the Lockes moving to California, building the house and barn, and establishing the village of Lockeford.
+As most of the furnishings in the house are Locke family pieces, guests have an idea of how the pioneers, as well as Dr. Locke’s descendants, lived in the house.
+Guests can explore the books, photographs, artifacts, and art that span more than one hundred and fifty years of the house welcoming visitors.
 Spending time in the garden – set against the backdrop of the Sierra Foothills in the distance — fills the senses with the beauty and scents of trees, flowers, and herbs that have been nurtured over the years.